If you have multiple sclerosis (MS), you may feel tired, weak, or low on energy, and exercise may be the last thing on your mind.

 Your core is the foundation of your balance and stability.
 It’s made up of your abdominal, back, and pelvis muscles.
 Good exercise regimens include a core component as a way to increase performance as well as prevent injury in areas like the spine.
 Try exercises such as pelvis raises while lying on your back with your knees bent, and planks or pushups.
 If traditional planks and pushups are too difficult, try a modified version from your knees rather than your feet.

 Yoga therapy is a safe and effective way to improve fatigue, balance, flexibility, and strength.
-Some benefits reported after a short 12-week, bi-weekly yoga program were improved fatigue, balance, step length, and walking speed.
+Some after a short 12-week, bi-weekly yoga program were improved fatigue, balance, step length, and walking speed.
 While this may not be true for everyone, it is an option to try.

 Exercise can seem challenging when you’re faced with the physical changes brought on by MS. But building your fitness level can stave off the progression of the disease and help you manage your symptoms.
 Start slowly with simple activities you feel comfortable with.
 Get clearance from your doctor before starting a new exercise program, and consult a physical therapist when choosing the best exercises for you.